Enterprise Course Catalog (ECC)

 The Challenge

-One major benefit of a Defense-wide learning ecosystem is the availability and accessibility of instructional resources from across the agency.
+One major benefit of a Defense-wide learning environment is the availability and accessibility of instructional resources from across the agency.
 However, with hundreds of DoD organizations currently using a wide variety of methods to describe and publish these resources, there are now thousands of proprietary and disconnected catalog capabilities across the enterprise, many of them hard to find or even know they exist.

 Existing course catalogs are not designed to easily transfer data about learning activities between the different DoD systems.
 Catalogs integrated into proprietary platforms use pre-determined, point-to-point connections to transfer data between systems, requiring lengthy integration efforts for each connected system.
 Many systems cannot accommodate new and emerging types of learning activities – such as e-books, mobile device learning augmented reality, or simulations – and they fail to provide insight into the learning activities that comprise each course.
 Current course catalogs also use sparse, non-standard metadata to describe their courses, which limits the ability to share resources across DoD components, and identify course duplication.